 LEA leaders will sign assurances that school improvement plans will be reviewed and approved at the LEA level to ensure that required components of a schoolwide plan are addressed.

-ESE staff will review waiver applications and suggest approval for those that meet the above criteria.
+DESE staff will review waiver applications and suggest approval for those that meet the above criteria.

-One of ESE’s Associate Commissioners will review all suggested approvals and consult with other senior staff as necessary.
+DESE’s Director of Federal Grant Programs will review all suggested approvals and consult with other senior staff as necessary.

 The Department will notify the district in writing of approval or non-approval of the waiver request within four weeks of receiving the request.